Jenny Stevens, MA, NCC

 - Dialectical Behavioral (DBT)

-I have a passion for working with children, adolescents, and adults experiencing a variety of issues, including depression, anxiety, suicidal thoughts and self-harm, interpersonal/relationship conflict, LGBTQ+ issues, family conflict, trauma, emotional dysregulation, low self-esteem, life transitions, and behavioral problems.
+I have a passion for working with adolescents and adults experiencing a variety of issues, including depression, anxiety, interpersonal/relationship conflict, LGBTQ+ issues, family conflict, trauma, emotional dysregulation, low self-esteem, life transitions, and ADHD concerns.
 I work with clients of all faith perspectives, and at your request, I am open to incorporating spirituality and faith into counseling.

-In building a trusting therapeutic relationship, I hope to empower clients to learn more about themselves, their personal history, their relationships, and to learn the tools necessary to meet their needs.
-I believe a supportive and kind space is key to processing through each of these things and to meeting a client’s personal goals.
+In building a trusting therapeutic relationship, I hope to empower clients to learn more about themselves, their personal history, their relationships, and to learn the skills necessary to meet their needs.
+I believe a supportive and challenging space is key to processing through each of these things and to meeting a client’s personal goals.

 I was born and raised in Northern Virginia and am currently living in Richmond, VA.
 When I am not working, you can find me hiking, cooking, or playing with my sweet cat, Mia.